- 1 Apps

 15 of the best tower defense games available on Android in 2019

-Best Android games of 2019 for your new phone, tablet, or Chromebook
+Best Android apps of 2019 for your new phone, tablet, or Chromebook

 Google Play Pass arrived this week as an answer to Apple Arcade.
 Google boasts that over 350 apps and games are included with the monthly subscription service, though so far we've only been able to catalog around 250 or so.
 Google being Google, many of these titles are rather lackluster, which makes it difficult to know if the subscription is worth it.
 So in order to help everyone out, I've gone through the entire list of available titles to pick out a few of the standouts to create this roundup.
 Below you'll find 20 of the better apps and games available through the service, hand-picked by yours truly.
 For your convenience, I've broken this list up by apps and games to keep things simple.